pineapple-spire/pineapple-spire.github.io/index.md

 <details>
   <summary>👉 <strong>Admin Guide</strong> (Click to expand)</summary>

-  This section provides a walkthrough of the Pineapple Spire admin interface and its capabilities.
+  <p>This section provides a walkthrough of the Pineapple Spire admin interface and its capabilities.

-  The admin has the same capabilities as the user and analyst with additional features.
+  The admin has the same capabilities as the user and analyst with additional features.</p>

   <h3>Admin Page</h3>

-  The admin is able to view the admin page where they can see all registered users.
-The admin is able to change the users role or delete the users account.
+  <p>The admin is able to view the admin page where they can see all registered users.
+The admin is able to change the users role or delete the users account.</p>

   <img src="images/user-guide/admin-page.png" alt="Admin page" width="600px">